zoolu-got-rhythm/sudoku-solver-async/README.md

 a 9x9 2d array of numbers representing the solved sudoku puzzle

 # projects that use this package
-If you end up writing any apps/visualisations that use this package, or find the package useful in any way would <3 to see or hear about it @ christopher.pkm@gmail.com Happy Coding :)

 - [sudoku solver async realtime visualisation web app](https://sudokusolverasyncvisualisation.netlify.app/)

+If you end up writing any apps/visualisations that use this package, or find the package useful in any way would <3 to see or hear about it @ christopher.pkm@gmail.com and am happy to link it here.
+Happy Coding :)